cython/cython/docs/src/userguide/parallelism.rst

 **********************************

 Cython supports native parallelism through the :py:mod:`cython.parallel` module.
-To use this kind of parallelism, the :term:`GIL<Global Interpreter Lock>` must be released (see :ref:`Releasing the GIL <nogil>`).
+To use this kind of parallelism, the :term:`GIL<Global Interpreter Lock or GIL>` must be released (see :ref:`Releasing the GIL <nogil>`).
 It currently supports OpenMP, but later on more backends might be supported.